-I found tracking for 90 days is long enough to set a habit and make progress towards my goals.
+I found that tracking for 90 days is long enough to set a habit and progress towards my goals.
 It is amazing what you can achieve in 90 days towards your goals.

 My word for the year was health.
-I choose this word when I created my vision for the year.
-Naturally, with the current changes in how we interact with family, friends, work colleagues and our environment I’ve needed to make some changes to my health plan and the habits I track.
+I chose this word when I created my vision for the year.
+Naturally, with the current changes in how we interact with family, friends, work colleagues and our environment, I’ve needed to make some changes to my health plan and the habits I track.

 With the many changes that we are all adjusting too, tracking how you spend your time, your activities and even your mood will provide a source of reflection and a source of achievement during the current way of living.

 What is a habit tracker?

 A habit tracker is simply a way to track the actions you take towards a specific goal.
 Quite often, habit trackers are drawn in a bullet journal.
 However, you don’t need to journal to create a habit tracker.
 Tracking habits can be as simple as tracking your actions on a piece of paper with a pen or pencil.